 You can learn more about different kinds of open containers and review the penalties for transporting an open container right here.
-Read on for information about legal defenses for carrying an open container tickets.
+Find information about legal defenses against tickets for carrying an open container.

 Defining an Open Container in California

 Many people are unsure about the exact definition of an open container in California.
 Any receptacle containing alcohol may get classified as an open container.
-This includes bottles, cans, and cups.
+These items include bottles, cans, and cups.
 You could get a ticket for transporting an open container if you have a container that was:

 For a free legal consultation, call (310) 928-9347